 Shabti of An–rekhyt

 Mummiform shabti wearing a plain tripartite wig and divine beard.
 The arms are crossed above the waist, and the hands emerge from a shroud to hold a pick in the left, and a hoe in the right.
 A basket is carried behind the left shoulder.
 The implements and basket are very poorly defined.
 The face is crudely worked with no attention to detail.
 The shabti is supported by a dorsal pillar that has a horizontal notch defining the bottom of the rear lappet of the wig, and stands upon a trapezoidal base.
 A vertical column of inscription on the front of the figure names the owner as An–rekhyt.
 The name is without the usual epithet ‘The Osiris.’
-Shabti on modern wooden base.
-Only has no. selotaped on back.
-Needs no. painting on.
+Transliteration and translation of the inscription: an-rxyt, "An–rekhyt".